 What Does The Giant Otter Look Like?

-Although the sea otter’s fur is the shortest of all otters, it is extremely dense.
-The quality of the giant otter’s coat has led to the species being targeted by fur hunters.
-This has in turn contributed to the animal’s endangered status.
+The quality of the giant otter’s coat has led to the species being targeted by fur hunters, a contributing factor to the species' endangered status.

-The range of the giant otter covers most of north-central South America, and includes the Amazon, Orinoco and La Plata river systems.
+The range of the giant otter covers most of north-central South America, and includes the Orinoco, Amazon, and Parana basins.

-Brazil comprises roughly 3 quarters of the giant otter’s entire range.
-The species is also found in Bolivia, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname and Venezuela.
+Countries in which the giant river otter is found include: Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, and Venezuela.

-The giant otter is unusually sociable for a mustelid (member of the weasel family).
-It lives in family groups of 2 to 20 individuals (typically 3 to 8).
-These consist of a dominant breeding pair, their offspring from several litters, and sometimes unrelated non-breeding adults.
+The giant otter is unusually sociable for a mustelid (member of the weasel family, Mustelidae).
+It lives in family groups of 2 to 20 individuals (typically 3 to 8), consisting of a dominant breeding pair, their offspring from several litters, and sometimes unrelated, non-breeding adults.

 Family groups are highly cooperative and members will travel, sleep, play and hunt together.

 The giant otter is generally a peaceful species and will usually avoid conflict.
-However, giant otters are known to get aggressive when defending a territory.
+However, giant otters are known to show aggression when defending a territory against rival groups.

 Territories are marked with urine and secretions from scent glands and are typically defended by adult males.